RHenigan/sdl_evolution/proposals/0345-android-12-issues.md

 ### AndroidManifest Exported Flag

 These attributes were already defined where required.
+The `SdlService` may also require this flag to be set but not as a direct result of Android 12 and rather because of the proposed Solution of starting the `SdlService` from the `SdlRouterService`.

 ### PendingIntent Mutable Flag